 The bonus of Gmail though, is that it doesn’t cost money (for accounts up to 15GB).
 I was going to say that it’s free, but it’s really not free because you’re paying them in trade, with your personal data.
 And while most of us aren’t up to anything shaddy, it’s the principle that no company should have this much power or access to your personal data.
 Ever.

-I have not made the gmail switch yet, but here are some Gmail alternatives that I’m looking into that do well in terms of privacy:
+I have officially made the switch from Gmail to ProtonMail and absolutely LOVE ProtonMail.
+Here are some other Gmail alternatives that looked into that do well in terms of privacy:

 - ProtonMail – This seems to be a favorite in the health, wellness, and personal freedom communities.
 ProtonMail is free up to 500MB and has an app for both driod and apple products.